sfwn/erda/.github/PULL_REQUEST_TEMPLATE.md

 #### What type of this PR

 Add one of the following kinds:
+/kind feature
 /kind bug
+/kind documentation
 /kind cleanup
-/kind documentation
-/kind feature
+/kind polish
 /kind design

 #### What this PR does / why we need it:

 #### Which issue(s) this PR fixes:

-Fixes #
+- Fixes #issue_number
+- Erda Cloud Issue Link

 #### Specified Reviewers:

 /assign @your-reviewer

+#### Need cherry-pick to release versions?

+Add comment like `/cherry-pick release/1.0` when this PR is merged.

+For details on the cherry pick process, see the [cherry pick requests](https://github.com/erda-project/erda/blob/master/CONTRIBUTING.md#how-to-cherry-pick-a-merged-pr) section under [CONTRIBUTING.md](https://github.com/erda-project/erda/blob/master/CONTRIBUTING.md).